ihmeuw/vivarium_research/docs/source/model_design/concept_model/statistical_distributions_uncertainty/index.rst

 A lognormal distribution may be an appropriate model of uncertainty for any positive, unbounded quantity :math:`X`.
 Rates and relative risks are common model parameters for which a lognormal distribution may be appropriate.
-If the literature reports a value :math:`v` for :math:`X` and a 95% confidence interval :math:`(a,b)` such that :math:`v` is close to the geometric mean of the endpoints (that is, :math:`v \approx \sqrt{ab}`, which is to the *left* of the interval's midpoint), this is a good indication that the uncertainty in
+If the literature reports a value :math:`v` for :math:`X` and an asymmetric 95% confidence interval :math:`(a,b)` such that :math:`v` is close to the geometric mean of the endpoints (that is, :math:`v \approx \sqrt{ab}`, which is to the *left* of the interval's midpoint), this is a good indication that the uncertainty in